ApplicationFlight/Anomaly_Detection_WebApp/readME.md

 Some of the cases mentioned above are checked (and rejected) by the app.
 But **we do not take responsibility for run-time errors** caused by an illegal flight file.

+We provide an example under the folder 'FilesExample'.

 ## Compiling & Running

 Compiling and running are extremely easy.
 After downloading the project form `git`, enter the directory from `terminal/cmd` and type:
 1. npm install
 2. npm run

-This will install and run **both server and client**, giving you access to the whole webapp at address: `http://localhost:8000/`.
+This will install and run **both server and client**, giving you access to the whole webapp at address: `http://localhost:8080/`.
-The app will automatically open the page for convenience, but you are free to close it and visit  `http://localhost:8000/` as long as the project is running on  `terminal/cmd`.
+The app will automatically open the page for convenience, but you are free to close it and visit  `http://localhost:8080/` as long as the project is running on  `terminal/cmd`.

 ## Deployment